 The base pay is between $7 and $9 per class, or $14 to $18 per hour.
 On top of that there are incentives offered regularly.
 This means teachers often make over $20 per hour.
 Personally, I almost always make $20 per hour and never less than $16 per hour.

 Currently, I teach about 10-12 hrs per week which yields about $750 per month (before taxes).
-This is probably a good time to mention I am a 1099 employee and am responsible for paying my own taxes at the end of the year.
+This is probably a good time to mention that neither VIPKid nor GoGokid take taxes from my paychecks.
+This means I am responsible for saving for and paying US taxes throughout the year.
+(Be sure to keep up with this, getting a fat tax bill you aren’t prepared for is no fun.)

 After teaching online for a year, this has only recently become a reliable source of income.
-For me, teaching English online is supplemental to doing hair, babysitting my nephew, and my future in-person teaching jobs abroad.
 I cannot fathom a scenario where I could make enough money teaching online to support myself in the USA.
-Maybe I could live on it in certain countries abroad, but I wouldn’t feel comfortable depending on it as my sole source of income.
+However, it is an excellent source of supplemental income and in certain countries abroad, teaching English online can provide a very comfortable living!

 A strong internet connection is important!
 An Ethernet connection is ideal, but I often work from WiFi and know many others who do as well.
 I use speedtest.net to test the internet strength.
 I am not super techy but have learned that the higher the download speed and the lower the ping, the better.
 A download speed of 10 is doable, but aim for 20 or higher.
 A good ping is below 100.

 While traveling, it is best to ask your host about the internet speed prior to booking!
-Keep in mind that in many countries, especially island nations, the infrastructure is not as reliable as we are used to in the USA.
+Keep in mind that in many countries, especially island nations, the infrastructure is not as reliable as it is in the USA.
 This may mean random power outages and spotty internet connections.
-If the internet does go down, it is possible to teach using your phone as a hot spot, I did it Bali and on Koh Samui.
+If the internet does go down, it is possible to teach using your phone as a hot spot, I have done this successfully in Koh Samui, Bali and Colombia.
 It wasn’t ideal but it worked!

 Teaching & Materials